CreationHubBW/ub_fos/_posts/news/2018-02-05-vc-asks-staff-to-turn-challenges-into-opportunities.markdown

 - news
 img: Norris-Gauntlet@web-up.jpg
 thumb: thumb-Norris-Gauntlet@web-up.jpg
+permalink: /news/VC asks staff to turn challenges into opportunities
 ---

 The Vice Chancellor, Professor David Norris, has impressed upon the University of Botswana community the need to turn challenges into opportunities to enhance the image of the University as a premier institution of higher learning.<!--more-->